HassanYN/Trie_Tree/README.md

 ## Usage
 1. Run Interface.java
 2. Wait until the dictionary.txt is fully scanned
 3. Choose one of the options.
-The options described in the Documentation.pdf file
+The options are described in the Documentation.pdf file